Peak Design Roller Pro Carry-On Review

 Summary Verdict

 The Peak Design Roller Pro Carry-On is a smart, space-efficient carry-on wheeled case with a sturdy SlimDrive carbon fibre handle and a hybrid polycarbonate and VersaShell build.
 Its Drawbridge opening, expandable storage and well-designed organisation make it a versatile choice for travellers.
 Meanwhile, the optional X-Large Camera Cube turns it into a capable bag for photographers and videographers.
 With smooth-rolling wheels, premium materials and strong sustainability credentials, the Peak Design Roller Pro is a refined and durable travel companion that sets a high bar for roller luggage.
-I tested an early sample ahead of its announcement and launch on Kickstarter.
+However, it’s important to bear in mind the carry-on weight limits of some airlines as this may rule out using the Roller Pro.

-Score: TBC
+Score: 4.5/5

 For